-^{}Please note that the proposed 26% SB goal cannot be reasonably increased due to the substantial amount of work required by FRA to successfully support services required for the Long Baseline Neutrino Facility (LBNF) and Proton Improvement Plan II (PIP-II) projects (both multi-million-dollar efforts) that increase our base.
+Please note that the proposed 26% SB goal is lower than Department of Energy advised goals and cannot be reasonably increased due to the substantial amount of work required by FRA to successfully support the Long Baseline Neutrino Facility (LBNF) and Proton Improvement Plan II (PIP-II) projects (both multi-million-dollar efforts) that increase our base.

-^{}Subcontracts awarded to an ANC or Indian tribe shall be counted towards the subcontracting goals for small business and small disadvantage business (SDB) concerns.
+Subcontracts awarded to an ANC or Indian tribe shall be counted towards the subcontracting goals for small business and small disadvantage business (SDB) concerns.

-FAR 52.219-9(d)(3)
+SECTION II-SUBCONTRACTED ITEMS FAR 52.219-9(d)(3)